socialplanning/opencore/opencore/nui/member/README.txt

     ['p3', 'p1']

-    And when we try to leave a pending mship that's an invitation (should never happen, but with users messing with post) We should not have left anyting
+    And when we try to leave a pending mship that's an invitation (should never happen, but with users messing with request) We should not have left anyting
     >>> self.clearMemoCache()
     >>> view.leave_project('p4')
     False

+    If we try to leave a project as the only admin, it should not allow it, and return an appropriate portal status message
+    >>> view.leave_project('p1')
+    False
+    >>> view.portal_status_message
+    [u'You are the only admin.
+You cannot leave this project']

     >>> project_dicts = view.invitations
     >>> [d['proj_id'] for d in project_dicts]